tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 - `is_non_blocking` - Is the socket configured as non-blocking ( default: false )
 - `ttl` - Set the socket's time-to-live ( default: 64 )
 - `is_no_delay` - Set the socket's Nagle ( delay ) algorithm to off ( default: true )
-- `tls` - The tls config or a boolean value to indicate the use of TLS stream ( default: TCP stream )
+- `tls` - If set to `true` or a detailed TLS config with the keys below, will wrap the TCP socket with a TLS session. ( default: `false` )
-    - `cafile` - The CA (PEM) file (load the default webpki-roots if no file is provided)
-    - `domain` - The domain to connect to (Takes the host parameter if not provided)

-Example:
+    - `cafile` - If provided, only server certificates signed by the Certificate Authority represented by the root certificate in `cafile` are accepted.
+If not provided, all root certificated distributed by Mozilla via [webpki-roots](https://github.com/rustls/webpki-roots) are loaded).
+    - `domain` - if provided, this will be the domain to verify the TLS certificate against.
+It might differ to `host`, especially if `host` is given as IP address.
+If not provided, the `host` config is used as domain.

 ```yaml
 offramp: